 Davis Class Action

-This is the online registration portal for members of the Davis Class Action being conducted by Piper Alderman in the Federal Court of Australia with funding from LCM Operations Pty Limited (LCM), a subsidiary of the listed litigation funder Litigation Capital Management Limited (AIM: LIT).
+This is the online registration portal for group members of the Quintis Limited class action being conducted by Piper Alderman (the Davis Class Action) in the Federal Court of Australia (Federal Court) with funding from LCM Operations Pty Limited (LCM), a subsidiary of the listed litigation funder Litigation Capital Management Limited (AIM: LIT).

-The Davis Class Action has been brought by Mr Geoffrey P Davis and Mr Geoffrey W Davis as the trustees of the G. P. Davis Superannuation Fund on behalf of and seeking compensation for certain shareholders of Quintis Ltd (Subject to a Deed of Company Arrangement) (Quintis) against Quintis, Frank Wilson (a director of Quintis) and Quintis’ auditors, Ernst & Young (EY).
+The Davis Class Action has been brought by Mr Geoffrey P Davis and Mr Geoffrey W Davis as the trustees of the G. P. Davis Superannuation Fund (Davis Applicants) on behalf of and seeking compensation for certain shareholders of Quintis Limited (Subject to a Deed of Company Arrangement) (Quintis) against Quintis, Frank Wilson (a director of Quintis) and Quintis’ auditors, Ernst & Young (EY).

-The class members in the Davis Class Action are those shareholders who acquired Quintis (ASX: QIN) shares listed on the Australian Securities Exchange (ASX) at any time in the period 31 August 2015 to 15 May 2017 (Claim Period) and who suffered loss by reason of the alleged conduct described below.
+The group members in the Davis Class Action are those shareholders who acquired Quintis (ASX: QIN) shares listed on the Australian Securities Exchange (ASX) at any time in the period 31 August 2015 to 15 May 2017 (Claim Period) and who suffered loss or damage by reason of the alleged conduct described below.

 In July 2019, the Court issued Opt Out Notices to all persons fitting within the definition of group members in both the Davis Class Action and the Excel Texel Class Action which required group members to make a decision as to which of the two class actions they wished to participate in.